OpenNews/srccon-2021/attendees.md

 # Participation at SRCCON 2021

 SRCCON 2021 is a hands-on conference, where everyone who attends actively participates throughout the event.
-Our [call for participation form is now open](/participation/form).
+Our [call for participation form is now open](/participation/form), with a July 16 deadline for session proposals and rolling deadline for attendees.
 If you'd like to be part of SRCCON 2021, use that form to let us know how.
 If you're thinking about proposing a session, check out our [session proposal guide](/sessions/proposal-guide/).

 <span id="schedule"></span>